Three Secrets to Fast and Furious Onboarding

 How powerful are these principles?

-Earlier this year, my company, Dsco, was talking with a potential retailer about the possibilities of using our solution for their dropship data problems.
+Last year, my company, Dsco, was talking with a potential retailer about the possibilities of using our solution for their dropship data problems.
 Of course, one of their main concerns was migrating and onboarding suppliers to our platform.

 “How long will it take to bring on our vendors?” the retailer asked tentatively.
 “Do you think you could handle a hundred in say . . . a year?”